-Cerebos remains a leading salt in France, South Africa and Australia.
+Cerebos became the largest producer of salt in the world.
+Cerebos salt remains a leading brand in France, South Africa and Australia.

 George Weddell introduces Cerebos

 Weddell developed a new pourable table salt in the late nineteenth century.
-By increasing the phosphate content the salt was less prone to absorb atmospheric moisture.
-A new partnership was formed, Mawson, Swan & Weddell, in order to manufacture the new product.
+By increasing the phosphate content to three percent the salt was less prone to absorb atmospheric moisture.
+A partnership was formed, Mawson, Swan & Weddell, in order to manufacture the new product.
 Branded as “Cerebos”, the salt was marketed for its healthful properties and quickly gained sales, particularly at the premium end of the market.

 Cerebos acquired the Greatham Salt and Brine Works near Hartlepool for £33,500 (£3.2m in 2014) in 1904.
 Company headquarters were relocated from Newcastle to the newly-acquired site.